penguintheorem/penguintheorem/README.md

    - [Instant](https://instantcheckout.io/): the fastest checkout experience available on the web
    - [Sgarro](https://sgarrospesafacile.it/): help people finding the food they love online, compare kcals, price and ingredients
 - 🦄 I wish in the next months:
-   - Publish more projects on my GitHub rofile
+   - Publish more projects on my GitHub profile
    - Contribute to open source
    - Write my first blog post
 - 🌱 I’m currently learning: